 Exams and Tests

-The doctor will perform a physical exam.
-A nervous system (neurological) examination may show signs of nerve damage.
+The health care provider will do a complete physical exam.
+A nervous system (neurological) exam may show signs of nerve damage.

 Tests that may be done include: